The Clear Edge

 Solution:

-For trust issues: Add a satisfaction guarantee.
-“Pay annually, get 2 months free.
-If you’re unhappy in the first 90 days, we’ll refund unused months pro-rata.”
-This removes risk.
+For trust issues: add a satisfaction guarantee such as “Pay annually, get 2 months free.
+If you are unhappy in the first 90 days, we will refund unused months pro-rata,” which lowers the risk for the client.

-For capital constraints: Offer quarterly instead of annual.
-“Pay quarterly ($9,000 for 3 months), get half a month free.”
-Smaller lump sum, still accelerates cash, easier for clients.
+For capital constraints: switch to a quarterly option instead of annual, for example “Pay quarterly ($9,000 for 3 months), get half a month free,” which keeps a smaller lump sum, still speeds up cash, and is easier for clients to manage.

 Problem 8: The operations account is constantly overdrafting despite 55% allocation

-Symptoms: Allocating 55% to operations but still running short.
-Have to pull from reserves or delay expenses monthly.
+Symptoms: allocating 55% to operations but still running short, so you have to pull from reserves or delay expenses every month.

 Diagnosis: